 By now you guys know that I love reinventing comfort food in a healthy and satisfying way.
 These Philly Not-So Cheesesteak Stuffed Peppers are a game changer.
 They look like they are slathered in cheese, but that’s actually my Whole30, Paleo and Keto compliant Mac’s Awesome Sauce.
 If you are in the mood to change things up and bring a little life to your boring healthy routine, you have got to add these to your menu.

-Even though this dish looks like it’s covered in creamy white cheese, it’s actually my Mac’s Awesome Sauce that gives it cheesy and creamy texture.
+Even though this dish looks like it’s covered in creamy white cheese, it’s actually my Mac’s Awesome Sauce.
+It gives these peppers a “cheesy” and creamy texture without actual dairy.
 This sauce brings a ton of flavor along with

 What steak is the best to use when making these Philly Not-So Cheesesteak Stuffed Peppers ?